lazyslacker/gen-ai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 ### Clues, Considerations, Next Steps

-- To to provide a non-nested bulleted list
+- Try to provide a non-nested bulleted list
 - Talk about the vocabulary but try to leave out the japanese words since the student can refer to the vocabulary table
 - Reference Considerations section below for good consideration examples